 All of the on-site streams have adjacent riparian areas.
-The lower reaches of streams tend to have wider and more significant riparian areas that often include small flood plain and wetland areas and are dominated by Red Alder and a dense vegetated understory.
+The lower reaches of streams tend to have wider and more significant riparian areas that often include small flood plains and forested wetland areas and are dominated by Red Alder dense understory vegetation.
 Some ponds and small pools, created by beaver, are present in the southwest corner of the site.
 Riparian areas associated with the upper reaches of streams tend to be significantly narrower, do not include flood plain or wetland areas, and include a mix of Red Alder, Douglas-fir, and a dense vegetated understory.
 The riparian areas in the middle to upper reaches of Boulder Creek and Jones Creek also include rock outcroppings, narrow gorges, and falls.